awsdocs/aws-dms-user-guide/doc_source/CHAP_SettingUp.md

 ## Migration Planning for AWS Database Migration Service<a name="CHAP_SettingUp.MigrationPlanning"></a>

 When planning a database migration using AWS Database Migration Service, consider the following:
 + You will need to configure a network that connects your source and target databases to a AWS DMS replication instance\.
 This can be as simple as connecting two AWS resources in the same VPC as the replication instance to more complex configurations such as connecting an on\-premises database to an Amazon RDS DB instance over VPN\.
-For more information, see [Network Configurations for Database Migration](CHAP_ReplicationInstance.md#CHAP_ReplicationInstance.VPC.Configurations)
+For more information, see [Network Configurations for Database Migration](CHAP_ReplicationInstance.VPC.md#CHAP_ReplicationInstance.VPC.Configurations)
 + **Source and Target Endpoints** – You will need to know what information and tables in the source database need to be migrated to the target database\.
 AWS DMS supports basic schema migration, including the creation of tables and primary keys\.
 However, AWS DMS doesn't automatically create secondary indexes, foreign keys, user accounts, and so on in the target database\.
 Note that, depending on your source and target database engine, you may need to set up supplemental logging or modify other settings for a source or target database\.
 See the [Sources for Data Migration](CHAP_Source.md) and [Targets for Data Migration](CHAP_Target.md) sections for more information\.
 + **Schema/Code Migration** – AWS DMS doesn't perform schema or code conversion\.
 You can use tools such as Oracle SQL Developer, MySQL Workbench, or pgAdmin III to convert your schema\.
 If you want to convert an existing schema to a different database engine, you can use the AWS Schema Conversion Tool\.
 It can create a target schema and also can generate and create an entire schema: tables, indexes, views, and so on\.
 You can also use the tool to convert PL/SQL or TSQL to PgSQL and other formats\.
 For more information on the AWS Schema Conversion Tool, see [ AWS Schema Conversion Tool ](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_SchemaConversionTool.Installing.html)\.

-+ **Unsupported Data Types** – Some source data types need to be converted into the parallel data types for the target database\.
-For tables listing conversions between database data types, see [Reference for AWS Database Migration Service Including Data Conversion Reference and Additional Topics](CHAP_Reference.md)\.
++ **Unsupported Data Types** – Some source data types need to be converted into the equivalent data types for the target database\.
+See the source or target section for your data store to find more information on supported data types\.